Major teams: Canterbury, Crusaders, Perpignan, Racing Métro

 He made the No 10 spot his own the following year and in 2005 led the All Blacks to a Lions series whitewash, playing what was thought to be the ‘perfect’ game in the second Test, when his 33-point haul included two tries and a bewitching array of skills.
 His game management, broken-field running and unerring boot simply overwhelmed Sir Clive Woodward’s men.

 Hugely marketable off the field – he is a part-time underwear model – Carter is lauded worldwide as a role model with a sublime skill-set.
 He can play at No 12, boasts a powerful fend, solid defence and astute kicking game.
-His talent has seen him twice win the highest individual honour in the game, being named World Player of the Year in 2005 and 2012.
+His talent has seen him thrice win the highest individual honour in the game, being named World Player of the Year in 2005, 2012 and 2015.